Molkobain/itop-caselogs-toggler/README.md

 ### Compatibility
 Compatible with iTop 2.4+

+*Note: Partial compatiblity with iTop 2.3, only working in the admin console.*

 ### Installation
 * Unzip the extension
 * Copy the ``dist/molkobain-caselogs-toggler`` folder under ``<PATH_TO_ITOP>/extensions`` folder of your iTop